A guide to re-enrolment

-You’ll need to write to any employees that you’ve re-enrolled to let them know.
-This communication should be sent during the same six week window that you have to re-enrol all eligible employees.
-In this letter, you’ll also need to let them know that they have one month to opt-out of the pension scheme if they’d like to.
+You’ll need to send letters to any employees that you’ve re-enrolled to let them know.
+This should be during the same six-week window that you have to re-enrol all eligible employees.
+The letter should also let them know that they have one month to opt out of the pension scheme if they’d like to.

 If any of your employees choose not to be re-enrolled in your workplace pension scheme, they’ll need to opt out.
 If you use our workplace pension, we’ll handle opt-outs for you and let you know when we receive them.

 Some of your employees might have opted out previously, in which case they’ll need to opt out each time they’re re-enrolled if they’d rather not contribute to a pension scheme.

-You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three year anniversary of your staging or duties start date.
+You’ll need to submit a re-declaration of compliance to The Pensions Regulator within five months of the three-year anniversary of your duties start date.
 Even if you don’t have any employees that need to be re-enrolled, you still have to declare that you’re compliant.

 Re-enrolment is an ongoing process.
 You’ll need to re-enrol all eligible employees on a three-year cycle and follow the steps above.

 Find out more about auto enrolment